 Please note that success in the UKiset pre-tests does not guarantee a place at Charterhouse.
 The UKiset results should be sent to Charterhouse by 1st September of the year before entry in order for an application to be considered.

 Candidates must then be registered by 1st November of the year before entry.
-Parents complete the registration form and pay a non-refundable registration fee to secure a place for their child on the list for their year of entry.
+Parents complete our registration form and pay a non-refundable registration fee to secure a place for their child on the list for their year of entry.

-The entrance assessments are in English, Science and Mathematics, and the School will ask for a reference from the candidate’s school.
+The entrance assessments are in English and Mathematics, and the School will ask for a reference from the candidate’s school.
 Assessments are held on specified days in January at Charterhouse, or arrangements can be made to have the assessments sent to a candidate’s own school or a recognised testing centre.
 Candidates who have successfully passed the assessments will be invited to Charterhouse for an interview.

 Successful candidates will be offered places and parents will be asked to pay a non-refundable deposit to secure the place.
 Some reserve places may also be offered.